 What We Fund

-With only 4 percent of federal cancer funding dedicated to childhood cancer, support from Children’s Cancer Research Fund is crucial to finding safer, more effective therapies for kids battling cancer.
+With only 4 percent of federal cancer funding dedicated to childhood cancer, your support of Children’s Cancer Research Fund is crucial to finding safer, more effective therapies for kids battling cancer.
+Please donate now.

 We fund innovative and promising research.

 We give seed grants for innovative research projects that hold great promise but don’t yet qualify for federal or larger funding.
 Without this support, many brilliant ideas wouldn’t move forward.
 Read about the latest research advancements.